 The following are the Indices most often used in the ARMs we acquire and pool.
-The CMT Index and LIBOR are the Indices used most frequently.
 We make no representation as to the continuing availability of any Index or source of Index values.
-Generally, for ARMs we acquire and pool before June 1, 2020, if an Index becomes unavailable, we will designate a new one based upon comparable information and methodology.
-On February 5, 2020, we announced that for any ARMs we acquire and may subsequently pool on or after June 1, 2020, we will require that the borrower notes for such ARMs include "fallback" language that has been recommended by the ARRC, which indicates the circumstances when a replacement Index would be selected.
-This "fallback" language is found at Appendix IV to this Offering Circular.
-We also indicated that sellers could voluntarily elect to adopt the ARRC "fallback" language before June 1, 2020.
+Generally, for ARMs we acquire and pool with note dates before June 1, 2020, if an Index becomes unavailable, we will designate a new one based upon comparable information and methodology.
+For ARMs we acquire and pool with note dates on or after June 1, 2020, we require that the borrower notes for such ARMs include "fallback" language that has been recommended by the ARRC, which indicates the circumstances when a replacement Index would be selected.
+Sellers could have voluntarily elected to adopt the ARRC "fallback" language before June 1, 2020.
+This "fallback" language is found at Appendix III to this Offering Circular.
 If an existing Index is unavailable or if an alternative Index is selected by us, the market value and/or liquidity of ARM PCs based on such Index could be adversely affected.